Table of contents: Removal ↓ Installation ↓

 Finally tighten the shock absorber mounting bolt and the transverse arm mounting nut after jacking up the lower trapezoidal arm until the shock absorber is compressed by 40–50 mm.

-Pic.
-12–20.
-The correct location of the spring relative to its lower support
+Fig. 12–20.
+Correct positioning of the spring relative to its lower support

-Install the spring so that the lower coil of the spring is exactly aligned with the recesses of the lower spring seat (see fig. 12–20).
+Install the spring so that the lower coil of the spring is precisely aligned with the recesses of the lower spring support (see Fig. 12–20).